mmisw/mmiorr-docs/docs/index.md

 Welcome and thanks for using the MMI Ontology Registry and Repository (MMI ORR) system.

 This is the User's Manual for the MMI ORR and associated MMI tools and services.
+It applies to all version 3 deployments of the MMI ORR, in particular the ESIP Community Ontology Repository (COR).
+However, until the warnings on this page are removed, some content may be out of date.

 This manual is comprised of two main parts:
 The first part includes introductory materials, suggestions on getting started, frequently asked questions,